microsoftgraph/msgraph-sdk-powershell/src/Users.Actions/Users.Actions/docs/v1.0-beta/Send-MgUserTeamworkActivityNotification.md

 		}
 	)
 }
-Send-MgUserTeamworkActivityNotification -UserId $userId -BodyParameter $params
+Send-MgBetaUserTeamworkActivityNotification -UserId $userId -BodyParameter $params
 ```

-This example shows how to use the Send-MgUserTeamworkActivityNotification Cmdlet.
+This example shows how to use the Send-MgBetaUserTeamworkActivityNotification Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS